emptymalei/research-notes/docs/matter-stimulated/picture.rst

       Compare to show destruction

-   Using Rabi formula the amplitudes are not matching the numerical calculations, :numref:``.
+   Using Rabi formula the amplitudes are not matching the numerical calculations, :numref:`resonance-freq-example-1-added-new-slow-perturbation-destruction-compare-rotating-field`.

+   .. _resonance-freq-example-1-added-new-slow-perturbation-destruction-compare-rotating-field:

    .. figure:: assets/picture/resonance-freq-example-1-added-new-slow-perturbation-destruction-compare-gridlines.png

       :align: center

       Grid lines are the amplitudes predicted by Rabi formula.